jonasnahum/patternsExa/README.md

 tiene un managger que evita el uso de if, a su vez tiene distintos estados(clases con la misma interfaz). el manager genera resultados con base en el estado actual.
 ###strategy
 The strategy pattern provides a method of swapping these strategies out in a transparent fashion.
+###templateMethod
+utiliza una clase abstracta como base que tiene metodos como algoritmo.los medodos abstractos de la clase abstracta deben ser implementados en las clases hijas(overriden), y los otros metodos pueden ser compartidos sin modificacion en la clase hija.
+###visitor
+to perform some action over a collection of objects that differ in type and we want to perform a different action depending on the object type, we wouldtypically need to make use of a large if statement, but this pattern is the solution.